MD Program accreditation

 - develop a culture of continuous quality improvement

-Under the leadership of the Faculty’s Interim Review Coordinator (IRC), Dr. Martin Schreiber, an interim survey team of faculty and students is being assembled.
-The team, along with the Faculty’s IRC and an external IRC from another Canadian MD program, will review data collected on each accreditation standard during a site visit lasting 1.5-2 days.
+Under the leadership of the Faculty’s Interim Review Coordinator (IRC), Dr. Martin Schreiber, an interim survey team of faculty and students has been working to review accreditation-related data.
+Along with several groups of key stakeholders, the Faculty’s IRC and an external IRC from another Canadian MD program, will review the data collected on each standard during a site visit lasting 1.5-2 days.
 The results of that site visit will form the basis of a confidential, formative report to the Dean of the Faculty of Medicine, with observations of the strengths of the MD Program, along with any areas of concern that should be addressed in preparation for the full accreditation self-study and site visit in 2019-2020.

 Additional information on the interim accreditation review and general accreditation procedures